News release from 15/07/2019

 South Cambridgeshire District Council’s Lead Cabinet Member for Housing, Cllr Hazel Smith (pictured - above), said: “Our ambitious Business Plan pledges to double the number of energy-efficient Council homes that are being built in South Cambridgeshire and it’s great to see that progress is already being made.
 Our Council house building programme involves close working not only with housebuilders, but communities and parish councils too.
 The price of housing remains a big issue for residents and by delivering new properties of our own, we are taking a lead and trying to help.
 We’re also investigating where to deliver low-cost housing for essential local workers and supporting people to build their own homes.
 Alongside this, our housing team play a key role in preventing homelessness and providing support for vulnerable people.
 We want to build vibrant communities in places where people have good access to facilities and transport links so they can genuinely afford to lead a happy and healthy life.”

 South Cambridgeshire District Council owns and maintains around 5,500 Council homes.
-South Cambridgeshire residents requiring housing can bid for these properties as they become available, with priority given to those in greatest need.
+South Cambridgeshire residents requiring housing can bid for these properties as they become available, with priority given to those in the greatest need.